octaviospain/TimecodeString/README.md

 ### TO DO

-* Implement 24Fps and 30Fps Timecodes
+* Implement 30Fps and other Timecodes